 ENCE's enterprise risk management (ERM) system is a process that is embedded within the organisation and is designed to identify, assess, prioritise, address, manage and monitor situations that pose a threat to the Company's activities and objectives.
-That process actively involves all of the areas of the organisation with specific responsibilities for each phase thereof.
+It actively involves all of the areas of the organisation with specific responsibilities for each phase of the process.